visp-streaming/runtime/README.md

 ## Graceperiod for shutdown
 The graceperiod for shutting down processing services can be set based on the value of *visp.shutdown.graceperiod* in *application.properties*.

-## Simulation
-The property *visp.simulation* in *application.properties* allows the runtime to simulate the scheduling behavior without spawning hosts